-Internet use is going to increase exponentially due to social distancing coming our way.
-This could leave our most vulnerable population open to negative influences and even bullying.
+Internet use has exploded.
+The majority of our interactions are online now and have been since the start of lockdown.
+Leaving our most vulnerable population open to negative influences and even bullying.
 So how do we protect our children online?

-The internet is too open and needs policing a little more.
+The internet is too open and needs policing a LOT more.
 Children are accessing images and stories that they don’t have the emotional strength to handle.
 Adults with Mental Health Issues are embracing information that in some cases is sending them deeper into a downward spiral.
-How do we guard ourselves from the negativities of the Internet?
+How do we guard ourselves

 Are you watching what your children are posting/viewing online?
 Are you watching what YOU are posting online?
 Is it necessary?
 Is it kind?
 What image are you portraying to the world?
 I’ve really been thinking a lot about what the messages some people (especially celebrities) are teaching our children.

-Seeing the shenanigans that some celebrities are up to lately (Kardashian Instagram pictures show what?) has me concerned.
-This is important to me… Not just because I am always online, but because I am a mummy, I work in the media and I see worrying images and conversations on the internet ALL THE TIME.
+Seeing all of this has me so concerned.
+And the latest?
+Young girls performing acts through cash apps like Onlyfans and their parents have NO IDEA!
+The things that my girls are telling me shake me to the core.
+So this is important to me… Not just because I am always online, but because I am a mummy, I work in the media and I see worrying images and conversations on the internet ALL THE TIME.

-Yes we monitor our kids devices, but these images are EVERYWHERE!
+Yes we monitor our kids devices, but the internet is EVERYWHERE!

 When we’re talking Internet Safety, we need to be realistic.
 The images of these “popular” women being naked and being famous for pretty much no reason WILL get to your children, one way or another.
 Images on Instagram of women being scantily clad have somehow become the standard of beauty.

-Bullying has been around since forever, but the bully’s reach or targets was once limited.
+Bullying has been around since forever, but the bully’s reach or targets were once limited to “in person”.